Choose your country to see the products for your location

 Clinical background

-Hereditary Hemorrhagic Telangiectasia (HHT) is a disease with an autosomal dominant inheritance pattern and is characterized by the presence of multiple arteriovenous malformations (AVM).
+Hereditary Hemorrhagic Telangiectasia (HHT) is a disease with an autosomal dominant inheritance pattern and is characterized by the presence of multiple arteriovenous malformations (AVMs).
 In AVMs, arteries connect directly to veins instead of through intervening capillaries, resulting in high blood pressure.
 AVMs occur on the skin, but also in the brain, lungs, liver and intestines.
 Depending on the location, rupture of these malformations can have catastrophic consequences for the patient.
-Diagnosis is based on the presence of multiple AVM in the skin, mucus membranes, or visceral organs.
+Diagnosis is based on the presence of multiple AVMs in the skin, mucus membranes, or visceral organs.
 Recurrent nosebleeds are also a common finding in HHT patients.
 Molecular genetic testing is performed to confirm or establish a diagnosis in a proband.
 HHT is primarily caused by pathogenic variations in the genes endoglin (ENG/HHT1) and activin A receptor like type 1 (ACVRL1/HHT2).
 Both genes encode endothelial cell surface receptors that are part of a TGF-β/BMP signalling cascade, a pathway involved in angiogenesis, among multiple other developmental processes.
-Up to 10% of pathogenic variation consists of large deletions/duplications.
+Approximately 10% of pathogenic variation consists of large deletions/duplications.
 More information is available at: https://www.ncbi.nlm.nih.gov/books/NBK1351/.

 Regulatory status